Impeachment in the Philippines: Fifth Republic

-In 2017 and 2019, impeachment complaints have been filed against both President Rodrigo Duterte and Vice President Leni Robredo.
+In 2017 and 2019, impeachment complaints had been filed against both President Rodrigo Duterte and Vice President Leni Robredo but faced a lack of evidence.

+In February 2025, Vice President Sara Duterte was formally impeached by the House of representatives after the complaint received a two-thirds majority vote.
+House Speaker Martin Romualdez announced that he would immediately transmit the documents to the Senate.
+Senate President Francis Escudero said that the upper chamber would follow due process and only begin the trial after his fellow Senators returned from their break which would take place after the 2025 midterms had already concluded.

 Other government officials

 Ombudsman Aniano Desierto was criticized by some for not aggressively investigating and prosecuting cases of corruption.
 The impeachment failed.

 COMELEC commissioner Luzviminda Tancangco was accused of graft and corruption, betrayal of public trust and culpable violation of the Constitution.
 She allegedly showed bias for the multi-billion-peso voters registration and information system (VRIS) project, deciding to undertake it despite the lack of funds.

 Chief Justice Hilario Davide, Jr. was accused of culpable violation of the Constitution, betrayal of the public trust and other high crimes.

 COMELEC Chairman Benjamin Abalos was accused of ZTE national broadband network (NBN) deal and Hello Garci controversy but resigned eventually.

 Ombudsman Merceditas Gutierrez was impeached on March 22, 2011, on charges of the office's underperformance and failure to act on several cases during then-President Gloria Macapagal Arroyo's administration.
 The first impeachment complaint against Gutierrez was filed in 2009, but was dismissed later in that year in a House dominated by Arroyo's Lakas Kampi CMD party.

 In December 2011, 188 of the 285 members of the House of Representatives voted to transmit the 56-page Articles of Impeachment against Supreme Court Chief Justice Renato Corona.

-Commission on Elections Chairman Andres D. Bautista had filed a resignation on October 11, 2017, but with effectivity date on December 31, 2017.
+Commission on Elections Chairman Andres Bautista had filed a resignation on October 11, 2017, but with effectivity date on December 31, 2017.
 But due to not stating immediate effectivity of the resignation, on the same day, the House of Representatives still voted to impeach the poll chief with 137 votes (more than 1/3 votes) from the House, overturning a justice committee resolution that earlier dismissed the complaint against him.
 Bautista eventually made his resignation effective later in the month, before the Senate convened as an impeachment court.